panaali/mseyfi.github.io/posts/Leetcode.md

         Do some logic here depending on the problem j++
 ```
+### Sample Questions:
+- Given two sorted integer arrays arr1 and arr2, return a new array that combines both of them and is also sorted.

 Similar to the first method we looked at, this method will have a linear time complexity of $O(n+m)$ if the work inside the while loop is
 $O(1)$, where $n = arr1.length$ and $m = arr2.length$.
 This is because at every iteration, we move at least one pointer forward, and the pointers cannot be moved forward more than $n + m$ times without the arrays being exhausted.
 Let's look at some examples.